The Purposes of our Council NESA Committee

 - Help the council achieve its Journey to Excellence goals.

 - To find and encourage Eagle Scouts to become active resources for the council leadership and programs.

-- Recognize Eagle Scouts, Venturing Summit and Sea Scouting Quartermaster Scouts for their achievements.
+- Recognize Eagle Scouts, Venturing Scout Summit and Sea Scout Quartermaster Scouts for their achievements.

 - Recognize Outstanding Eagle Scouts for their contributions in Scouting and their Community.

 - Recognize Outstanding Alumni for their achievements in promoting Scouting and their ability to reconnecting Scouting Alumni.

 - Establish networking opportunities for our members through social gatherings, community and camp service experiences.

 Building Character Celebration